Top Three Exercises for Women of Childbearing Age

 1. BRIDGE WITH BALL SQUEEZE

 With this exercise, four things are happening simultaneously to provide the maximum benefit: 1.
 EXHALE 2.
 Gently squeeze the ball between your legs 3.
 Lift your hips so the body is in a straight line 4.
 Press your elbows into the floor.
 Repeat 10 times for two to three sets, three times a week OR one set of ten daily (what I usually recommend when starting out).
 This should not cause or increase pain and if it does, STOP and seek the help of a professional.
+Bridges can be advanced with improved strength, such as single leg bridges.

 2. CORE ACTIVATION

 This exercise can be done sitting in a chair, or on a ball for a greater challenge.
 EXHALE and make a sound such as "ss" or "sh" as you draw in the lower abdomen for a count of five.
 For maximum benefit, do a Kegel, or pelvic floor contraction, at the same time.
 Imagine you are drawing the bones in the front of your hips together.
 Place your hands on your lower abdomen to confirm that the muscles are tensing and you can also cue the muscle by tapping on it.
 Repeat ten times, three to five times a day, either sitting straight in a chair or on a ball with the hips at a 90 degree position, as shown.
 This helps to retrain the diaphragm to draw in the pelvic floor and abdomen when exhaling during everyday activities, such as lifting.
+This is the foundation of all core exercises, including Pilates.

 3. POSTURE OF POWER

 This is a Pilates power pose and one that I wish I had known earlier in my life!
 By rotating the hips outward with heels together, the pelvic floor gets lifted like a hammock.
 Stand next to a wall if you have poor balance.
 Squeeze your gluteals and thighs, draw your shoulder blades down into your back pockets, place your chin on a shelf and breathe rhythmically like an ocean wave, in and out, for up to one minute.
-This can be repeated througout the day or modified during periods of prolonged standing to include just the heels together and toes outward.
+This can be repeated througout the day or modified during periods of prolonged standing without tightening the muscles and just position the heels together and toes outward.
 This is helpful to avoid shifting the hips to either side or crossing the arms at the chest.
 This pose is also an excellent position to do Pilates 1oo's by holding the position and pumping the arms at your side 100 times (palms facing backwards).

 Lee L-J, Lee D. 2011.
 Chapter 7: Clinical Practice - The Reality For Clinicians.
 The Pelvic Girdle, 4th edition.
 Elsevier, Edinburgh.